Anuradhapura kingdom: Fall of Anuradhapura

 Mahinda V (981-1017), distracted by a revolt of his own Indian mercenary troops, fled to the south-eastern province of Rohana.
 The Mahavamsa describes the rule of Mahinda V as weak, and the country was suffering from poverty by this time.
 It further mentions that his army rose against him due to lack of wages.
 Taking advantage of this internal strife Chola Emperor Rajaraja I invaded Anuradhapura sometime in 993 AD and conquered the northern part of the country and incorporated it into his kingdom as a province named "Mummudi-sola-mandalam" after himself.
 Rajendra Chola I son of Rajaraja I, launched a large invasion in 1017.
 The Culavamsa says that the capital at Anuradhapura was "utterly destroyed in every way by the Chola army.
 The capital was at Polonnaruwa which was renamed "Jananathamangalam".

 A partial consolidation of Chola power in Rajarata had succeeded the initial season of plunder.
 With the intention to transform Chola encampments into more permanent military enclaves, Saivite temples were constructed in Polonnaruva and in the emporium of Mahatittha.
 Taxation was also instituted, especially on merchants and artisans by the Cholas.
 In 1014 Rajaraja I died and was succeeded by his son the Rajendra Chola I, perhaps the most aggressive king of his line.
 Chola raids were launched southward from Rajarata into Rohana.
 By his fifth year, Rajendra claimed to have completely conquered the island.
 The whole of Anuradhapura including the south-eastern province of Rohana was incorporated into the Chola Empire.
 As per the Sinhalese chronicle Mahavamsa, the conquest of Anuradhapura was completed in the 36th year of the reign of the Sinhalese monarch Mahinda V, i.e. about 1017–18.
 But the south of the island, which lacked large and prosperous settlements to tempt long-term Chola occupation, was never really consolidated by the Chola.
-Thus, under Rajendra, Chola's predatory expansion in Ceylon began to reach a point of diminishing returns.
+Thus, under Rajendra, Chola expansion in Ceylon began to reach a point of diminishing returns.
 According to the Culavamsa and Karandai plates, Rajendra Chola led a large army into Anuradhapura and captured Mahinda's crown, queen, daughter, a vast amount of wealth and the king himself whom he took as a prisoner to India, where he eventually died in exile in 1029.

 The Chola conquest had one permanent result in that the capital of Anuradhapura was destroyed by the Cholas.
 Polonnaruwa, a military outpost of the Sinhalese kingdom, was renamed Jananathamangalam, after a title assumed by Rajaraja I, and became the new centre of administration for the Cholas.
 This was because earlier Tamil invaders had only aimed at overlordship of Rajarata in the north, but the Cholas were bent on control of the whole island.
 There is practically no trace of Chola rule in Anuradhapura.
 When Sinhalese sovereignty was restored under Vijayabahu I, he crowned himself at Anuradhapura but continued to have his capital at Polonnaruwa for it being more central and made the task of controlling the turbulent province of Rohana much easier.